MyBeets/databases/Kbinarytree/src/main/java/readme.md

 ## **functions that aren't included** ##
 Any type of tree refactoring
 Tree Depth Calculator
-(if you think I should I can go and implement this stuff, I alreayd have methods in mind)
+(if you think I should I can go and implement this stuff, I already have methods in mind)